stacks-network/sbtc-docs/src/sbtc-roadmap.md

 ### Signer leader election
 Since all signers collectively observe incoming sBTC requests and need to respond, they also need to agree on who should initiate and aggregate signatures for a particular request.
 This task involves defining this aspect of the signer protocol and expanding the signer SDK with functions to execute leader election for specific requests.

+The resulting leader election protocol should be contrasted and compared with how block leader election works in Stacks.

 ## Signer UI

 ### Signer binary